-In my 13 years as a book marketing consultant, I’ve never seen Amazon release so many updates in such a short period.
-But, these 10 upgrades are good news for authors, because they provide more control over your success.
+In my 14 years as a book marketing consultant, I’ve never seen Amazon release so many updates in such a short period.
+These 10 upgrades are good news for authors, because they provide more control over your success.

 If you still haven’t made Amazon your top priority for selling books, now is the time to get on board.

-It’s a new year with new possibilities.
 Amazon is leading the way with new innovation.
-And, I’m here to help you stay on top of all the changes.
+I’m here to help you stay on top of all the changes.

 Together, let’s make 2021 the best year ever for you and your books!